Crisis 22

 The words of Gilgamesh echoed in his head: Seize instead the axe — and fight!
 Whoever leaves the battle unfinished is never at peace.

 He swore to himself that he would fight to make sure these ancient words would never be lost.
 And yet his spirit was sinking into the silty water as the bombs rained down on nearby Samawah and he could feel the explosions on the edges of the site.
 It was as if the fists of Humbaba, who guarded Enlil’s heaven in the Cedar Forest, rained down upon the naked shingles of the world.
-And it was as if Gilgamesh and Enkidu were forever hacking the monster down.
+It was as if Gilgamesh and Enkidu were forever hacking the monster down.

 Gilgamesh and Enkidu slaying Humbaba at the Cedar Forest.
 Iraq, 19th-17th century BCE.
 Vorderasiatisches Museum, Berlin, July 2019, by Osama Shukir Muhammed Amin FRCP(Glasg) (Wikimedia Commons)

 Again and again the ax fell and the heads rolled.
-The old professor took shelter under a nearby cedar tree, its thin branches giving him the illusion of safety.
+The professor took shelter under a nearby cedar tree, its thin branches giving him the illusion of safety.
 He looked down at the ancient words pressed into the clay more than 4000 years ago.
 The slashing script pounded into the professor’s brain:

 The gold tablet with its black letters burned into the sockets of the professor’s eyes as the bomb fell that blew into pieces his right shoulder and the lower portion of the tablet as he sat on a rock in the slim shade of a cedar tree next to the hole in the ground.